florian-beetz/bachelor-thesis/thesis.md

 automatically analyzes the required dependencies of the moved parts and warns developers when some dependencies will not be available in the new module.

-In summary the missing support of the used tools for Java 9 modules was the biggest problem for modularizing JabRef.
+In summary, the missing support of the used tools for Java 9 modules was the biggest problem for modularizing JabRef.

 # Future Work {#sec:future}

-In the process of migrating JabRef multiple code contributions were provided to various open source projects including JabRef itself.
+In the process of migrating JabRef, multiple code contributions were provided to various open source projects including JabRef itself.
 While a functional version of JabRef could be produced, some parts of the application had to be disabled due to some external libraries not providing updates, that are compatible with Java 9.
 Due to those issues, the version is not yet released in binary form.

-For the future the primary goal should be to get this version released.
+For the future, the primary goal should be to get this version released.
-It is unclear, if the maintainers of those libraries will provide an update in the future, but the parts disabled in JabRef will have to be reenabled before a Java 9 compatible version can be officially released.
+It is unclear, however, if the maintainers of those libraries will provide an update in the future, but the parts disabled in JabRef will have to be reenabled before a Java 9 compatible version can be officially released.
 If the maintainers stay unresponsive, libraries providing similar functionality and being compatible with Java 9 should be adopted.
 This will require future effort, as it is likely that the ++API of such libraries